nerudaj/dsh/Readme.md

  * `ll`
  * `gmake`

-The last command: `gmake` is an alias to `cmake -G "MinGW Makefiles`` and is important if you have Visual Studio installed on your machine.
+The last command: `gmake` is an alias to `cmake -G "MinGW Makefiles"` and is important if you have Visual Studio installed on your machine.
 In that case, calling `cmake` will generate solution for Visual Studio.
 If you need Makefile for G++, you can call `gmake` and everything will work.

 #### Sharing libraries